Urbanization: Mental health

 Urbanization factors that contribute to mental health can be thought of as factors that affect the individual and factors that affect the larger social group.
 At the macro, social group level, changes related to urbanization are thought to contribute to social disintegration and disorganization.
 These macro factors contribute to social disparities which affect individuals by creating perceived insecurity.
 Perceived insecurity can be due problems with the physical environment, such as issues with personal safety, or problems with the social environment, such as a loss of positive self-concepts from negative events.
 Increased stress is a common individual psychological stressor that accompanies urbanization and is thought to be due to perceived insecurity.
 Changes in social organization, a consequence of urbanization, are thought to lead to reduced social support, increased violence, and overcrowding.
 It is these factors that are thought to contribute to increased stress.
-It is important to note that urbanization or population density alone does not cause mental health problems.
-It is the combination of urbanization with physical and social risk factors that contribute to mental health problems.
-As cities continue to expand it is important to consider and account for mental health along with other public health measures that accompany urbanization.